the-nutritionist-mcr/online/tnm-docs/docs/Application/Features/plan.md

 ## The Planning Algorithm

 At this point, you can click through to the [planner](../Pages/planner.md) page to see a visual representation of each customer and what meals they are going to recieve each week, which can be edited on that page and then downloaded as a PDF.
-In order to actually _pick_ the meals available for each customer, the following algorithms are used:
+In order to automatically pick the meals that will be supplied to each customer, the following algorithms are used:

 ### Number of meals per delivery